 Eugene CHIROPRACTIC USE OF EXTENSION

-Eugene chiropractic treatment integrates
+Eugene chiropractic treatment incorporates

 extension into the Eugene chiropractic treatment plan for its advantages.

 Cox® Technic used with the cervical spine reduced

 intradiscal pressures to as low as 502 mmHg (4) and to as low as -192 mmHg in

 the lumbar spine.
 (5) Extension increased pressures in the lumbar

 spine to 1250 mmHg (the most the transducer could measure).